rob-moss/terraform-iks/README.md

-# Configuring IKS cluster with Cisco Intersight Service for Terraform on vSphere Infrastructure
+# Configuring IKS cluster with Cisco Intersight Service for HashiCorp Terraform on vSphere Infrastructure

 ## Contents

-      Use Cases
+* Use Cases
-      Pre-requisites, Guidelines
+* Pre-requisites and Guidelines
-      Create TFCB Workspaces using TFE Provider
+* Create TFCB Workspaces using the TFE Provider
+* Execute Plans in Terraform Cloud Workspaces
-      Provision IP Pools, Policies and IKS Cluster with TFCB Import the IKS Cluster kube_config into a TFCB Workspace Deploy IWO Performance Collector Pod using Helm Deploy a sample App "Hello IKS" using Helm
+* Provision IP Pools, Kubernetes Policies, and an IKS Cluster with TFCB
+* Import the IKS Cluster kube_config into a TFCB Workspace
+* Deploy IWO Performance Collector App using Helm
+* Deploy the sample "Hello IKS" App using Helm
-      Try with a Sandbox
+* Try with a Cisco DevNet Sandbox

 ### Use Cases